gideonn/Insta-Gallery-Downloader/README.md

    We need this access token to make requests to instagram.

-4) And that's it, download the executable.
+4) And that's it, download the executable instaScrape_Sandbox.exe.

 5) Place config.txt in the same folder as executable

-6) Run the script, sit back, grab a beer, and let the script do its work.
+6) Double click the .exe file, sit back, grab a beer, and let the script do its work.

 All images of your feed will be present in Gallery folder created in the same directory.
 Enjoy! :)